jajoosam/urbansaurus/README.md

 If you haven't heard of [Urban Dictionary](http://www.urbandictionary.com/), it's a collection of definations created by users, that describe lots of modern word implications.

+To install, Download zip > Chrome Settings > Extensions > Enable Developer Mode > Drag and Drop the zip.

+Soon to be on the chrome webstore.

 Interested?
 Want to Collaborate?

 email: redify@jajoosam.tech